ceph/ceph/doc/mgr/nfs.rst

 .. code::

    $ ceph fs subvolume getpath <vol_name> <subvol_name> [--group_name <subvol_group_name>]

+``<client_addr>`` is the list of client address for which these export permissions will be applicable.
+By default all clients can access the export according to specified export permissions.
+See the `NFS-Ganesha Export Sample`_ for permissible values.

+``<squash>`` defines the kind of user id squashing to be performed.
+The default value is `no_root_squash`.
+See the `NFS-Ganesha Export Sample`_ for permissible values.

 .. note:: Export creation is supported only for NFS Ganesha clusters deployed using nfs interface.